lucianm/VSProjTypeExtractor/README.md

 _VSProjectExternal_, post-v0.99 in any case) in the same directory.

-The module has a configuration file [VsProjTypeExtractorManaged.xml](https://github.com/lucianm/VSProjTypeExtractor/blob/master/VSProjTypeExtractorManaged/VsProjTypeExtractorManaged.xml), please have a look in the comments there if logging should be enabled (it is default off) or Visual Studio automation timing needs to be tuned.
+The module has a configuration file [VsProjTypeExtractorManaged.xml](https://github.com/lucianm/VSProjTypeExtractor/blob/master/VSProjTypeExtractorManaged/VsProjTypeExtractorManaged.xml), please have a look in the comments there if the logging level needs to be lowered to `DEBUG` (the default is `INFO`) or Visual Studio automation timing needs to be tuned.

 ## Developer information on integrating in applications